cs01/pygdbmi/README.md

      <- (gdb)

-Use `pygdbmi.parse_response` to turn that string output into a JSON serializable dictionary
+Use `pygdbmi.gdbmiparser.parse_response` to turn that string output into a JSON serializable dictionary

     from pygdbmi import gdbmiparser
     from pprint import pprint